-Prior to joining the department at Manchester, Ros was Departmental Lecturer in Chinese Art at the University of Oxford and undertook a Junior Research Fellowship at Christ Church, Oxford.
-She completed her DPhil and M. St in History of Art at the University of Oxford and holds a BA in Chinese and History of Art/Archaeology from the School of Oriental and African Studies (SOAS).
+I joined Manchester in 2019 as a Presidential Fellow in the History of Chinese Art.
+Prior to joining the department, I undertook a Junior Research Fellowship at Christ Church, Oxford.
+I completed my DPhil and M. St in History of Art at the University of Oxford and I hold a BA in Chinese and History of Art/Archaeology from the School of Oriental and African Studies (SOAS).

-Ros’s articles and reviews have appeared in ARTMargins, The China Journal, Oxford Art Journal and The China Quarterly and she currently sits on the editorial board of the Journal of Chinese Contemporary Art (JCCA).
-In 2019 she co-curated the exhibition Chinternet Ugly at the Centre for Chinese Contemporary Art (CFCCA) in Manchester.
+My articles and reviews have appeared in ARTMargins, The China Journal, Oxford Art Journal and The China Quarterly and I currently sit on the editorial board of the Journal of Chinese Contemporary Art (JCCA).
+In 2019 I co-curated the exhibition Chinternet Ugly at the Centre for Chinese Contemporary Art (CFCCA) in Manchester.